-1) Has there been an initial decision in the matter?
-This can be:

-- a) a survey underlying a wage determination - b) an existing published wage determination - c) an initial WHD letter setting forth a position on a wage determination matter - d) an initial conformance (additional classification and rate) determination
+- 1.)
+Has there been an initial decision in the matter?
+This can be: - an existing published wage determination - a survey underlying a wage determination - a Wage and Hour Division letter setting forth a position on a wage determination matter - a conformance (additional classification and rate) ruling